 After Rembrandt: Ecce Homo,1970 by Pablo Picasso

-In his late period (from about 1965 to his death in 1973), Picasso turned to printmaking with a vengeance - during a seven-month period in 1968 alone, he made nearly 350 prints!
-It was also a time when he looked back to the Old Masters.
-He was particularly interested in Rembrandt, the celebrated seventeenth-century Dutch painter and printmaker: Picasso had studied his etchings, and even projected slides of Rembrandt paintings onto his studio wall.
-It was a Hundred Guilder Print by Rembrandt that inspired this work, After Rembrandt: Ecce Homo
+In his very late period, Picasso was particularly interested in Rembrandt, he had studied his etchings, and even projected slides of Rembrandt paintings onto his studio wall.
+It was Rembrandt's Hundred Guilder Print that inspired this work, After Rembrandt: Ecce Homo.